franton/CasperCheck/README.txt

 1. A Casper policy that runs when called by a manual trigger.

-2. A zipped Casper QuickAdd installer package, available for download from a web server.
+2. A Casper QuickAdd installer package already deployed to the computer.

 3. A LaunchDaemon, which triggers the CasperCheck script to run